contains the active ingredient atorvastatin calcium

 Swallow TORVASTAT with a glass of water or other liquid.

 Follow all directions given to you by your doctor and pharmacist carefully.
 These directions may differ from the information contained in this leaflet.
-If you do not understand the instructions ask your doctor or p
+If you do not understand the instructions ask your doctor or pharm

 acist for help.